gabefiori/gsp/README.md

 <img alt="Demo" src="examples/demo.gif" width="600" />

 ## Installation
-Check the [releases page](https://github.com/gabefiori/gsp/releases) to download the official binary.
+To download the official binary, please visit the [releases page](https://github.com/gabefiori/gsp/releases).

+You will also need to have one of the supported fuzzy finders installed: [fzf](https://github.com/junegunn/fzf), [fzy](https://github.com/jhawthorn/fzy), or [skim](https://github.com/skim-rs/skim).

 Once the installation is complete, you can use the `gsp` command along with other commands in your shell.
 ### Examples with `cd`:

 <details>